cmcgilvery/R3-SoftwareTask1-ConnorMcGilvery/README.md

 # R3-SoftwareTask1-ConnorMcGilvery
 The program works by first reading in the potentiometers value into the potval variable.
 This value is then converted to a demical range of 0-99.
-Then the digits seperated into firstdigit and seconddigit variables.
+Then the digits are seperated into the firstdigit and seconddigit variables.
 These variables are then converted into binary using the convertdecimal function.
 The convert decimal function works by comparing the decimal value to each bit of a 4 digit binary number.
 It start at the msg ends at the lsb, subtracting from the decimal value each time if it is equal to or greater than the bit it is being compared to.
 The binary values are then stored in firstdigitbinary and seconddigitbinary arrays.
 These arrays are then written to the ports 2-9 where each